axibase/atsd-use-cases/tutorials/historize/README.md

     GROUP BY customer
 ```

-You can then create a read-only account and restrict it to executing `SELECT` queries on specific views.
+Create a read-only account and restrict it to executing `SELECT` queries on specific views.

 ```sql
 GRANT SELECT ON mysql.stat_orders_hourly_total TO 'axibase-readonly'@'%';